How does Craniosacral Therapy Help tinnitus?

 Listen to pleasant sounds whenever necessary - for example to help sleep

-Start becoming aware of your adrenaline levels, learn to lower it and you will be well on your way to improving your health and tinnitus
+Start becoming aware of your adrenaline/stress levels, learn how to lower these and you will be well on your way to improving your health and tinnitus

 Be wary of complaining about tinnitus with others.
-Grumbling only strengthens the emotional grip tinnitus has over you and can heighten your sensitivity to it
+Grumbling and getting upset only strengthens the emotional grip tinnitus has over you and can heighten your sensitivity to it

-When ever you catch yourself complaining about it, replace it with a positive relaxation exercise such as breathing or self soothing/body practice. (self massage / yoga / breathing etc)
+When ever you catch yourself complaining about it, replace it with a positive relaxation exercise such as breathing or self soothing/body practice. (self massage / yoga / breathing / tapping etc)

-By catastrophizing, reacting, worrying and constantly talking about your tinnitus will not help it go away.
-By focusing on as much wellbeing in your body as possible will!
+Catastrophising, reacting, worrying and constantly talking about your tinnitus will not help tinnitus go away.
+By focusing on putting as much wellbeing in your body as possible will!

 What is Tinnitus?